VilainLab/CBU/README.md

   </a>
 </p>

 > Preliminary data procesiing and analysis turnaround time is generally  2-3 weeks depending upon experiment and number of samples.
 Further downstream data analysis, may take more time.
-Can be assessed upon consultation.
+Timeline may be assessed upon consultation.

 ### **Contact Us**